 How Quickly Would We See the Effects of Reducing Carbon Dioxide Emissions?

 The effects of substantial reductions in carbon dioxide emissions would not be apparent immediately, and the time required to detect the effects would depend on the scale and pace of emissions reductions.
-Under the lower-emission scenarios considered in this report, the increase in atmospheric carbon dioxide concentrations would slow visibly after about five to ten years, while the slowing down of global surface warming would be detectable after about twenty to thirty years.
+Under the lower-emissions scenarios considered in this Report, the increase in atmospheric carbon dioxide concentrations would slow visibly after about five to ten years, while the slowing down of global surface warming would be detectable after about twenty to thirty years.
 The effects on regional precipitation trends would only become apparent after several decades.

 Reducing emissions of carbon dioxide (CO2) – the most important greenhouse gas emitted by human activities – would slow down the rate of increase in atmospheric CO2 concentration.
-However, concentrations would only begin to decrease when net emissions approach zero, that is, when most or all of the CO2 emitted into the atmosphere each year is removed by natural and human processes (see FAQ 5.1, FAQ 5.3).
+However, concentrations would only begin to decrease when net emissions approach zero, that is, when most or all of the CO2 emitted into the atmosphere each year is removed by natural and human processes (see FAQ 5.1 and FAQ 5.3).
 This delay between a peak in emissions and a decrease in concentration is a manifestation of the very long lifetime of CO2 in the atmosphere; part of the CO2 emitted by humans remains in the atmosphere for centuries to millennia.